ellessenne/rsimsum/cran-comments.md

     From: man/MIsim.Rd
     Message: Invalid URI scheme

-The DOI looks weird, but it is correct.
+The DOI from the URL above looks weird, but it is correct.